EMIGLIA ROMAGNA and their love of stuffed pasta

 MA2SBAE8REVW

-This is Franco the miller who mills cereali a pietra – in other words he produces stone-ground flour from high quality wheat.
+This is Franco the miller who mills cereali a pietra – in other words he produces stone-ground flour from high quality wheat from ancient strains.
 He and his partner have an old water mill and they are experimenting with reviving old strains of wheat – so far so good!
-And there are farmers who are growing the old grains and buyers who are supporting it.
+And there are farmers who are growing the old strains and buyers who are supporting it.
 Many of them are restaurateurs who are making pasta and bread in their restaurants.

 The area of Sicily where this is happening is Chiaramonte Gulfi– I am so impressed and interested in what is happening in this south-eastern part of Sicily (see post about Massimiliano the Butcher).